Substance Abuse and Addiction Treatment Resources in Danbury

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Detox can be difficult, but it’s important to remember that you’re not alone.
 Utilizing professional help from addiction treatment professionals can make all the difference in your success.
-Patients who receive professional care may have a much greater chance in achieving sobriety.
-While there are options for Danbury alcohol detox, you may want to choose a nationally recognized organization like The Recovery Village.
-With locations in Connecticut and throughout the United States, The Recovery Village offers a team of experts to help you on your path to sobriety.
+Patients who receive professional care may have a much greater chance of achieving a substance-free lifestyle.

 Recovery Meetings Near You

 After treatment is completed, recovery meetings are an important component in long-term success.
-These recovery programs offer you the fellowship, guidance and support necessary to avoid relapse.
-In Danbury, there are several recovery and support group meetings available to help you, including:
+These recovery programs offer you the fellowship, guidance and support necessary to avoid recurrence of use.
+There are several recovery and support group meetings available to help you, including:

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is one of the oldest and most well-known support groups.
 It also boasts higher success rates than other groups.
 The organization offers a space where individuals can come together and share their stories while they support each other in staying sober.
 The group offers a 12-step program to help members overcome their addictions.
 Anyone with a desire to stop drinking is welcome, and it’s free to attend meetings.
 The following are some of the AA locations in Danbury: